Kenny00Ken/carcareapp/docs/LOADING_SYSTEM.md

 ## Overview

-The CarCare app now features a unified, professional loading system that provides consistent loading experiences across the entire application.
+The AutoCare app now features a unified, professional loading system that provides consistent loading experiences across the entire application.
 This system replaces all previous loading implementations with a cohesive set of components and utilities.

 ## Key Features